Unique Taxpayer Reference Number (UTR Number)

 Your UTR number can also be found online in your Government Gateway account.
 It's located in the top right-hand corner of your account summary.

-In order to register for your UTR number, you'll need to provide:
+In order to register for unique taxpayer reference, you'll need to provide:

 - Your full name